 1) Sign Up

-Signing up on Gemini is a multi-step process in itself.
+Signing up on Gemini is a simple process.

-After you’ve verified your email, you’ll be taken through Gemini’s signup process.
+After you’ve verified your email, you’ll be taken through Gemini’s KYC and onboarding process.
 You’ll be required to:

 - Enter your location and phone number, then enable 2-Factor Authentication (2FA).
 2FA will help keep your account secure, by requiring an additional code when logging in.